 IMPORTANT WARNING:

-Semaglutide may increase the risk that you will develop tumors of the thyroid gland, including medullary thyroid carcinoma (MTC; a type of thyroid cancer).
-Laboratory animals who were given semaglutide developed tumors, but it is not known if this medication increases the risk of tumors in humans.
-Tell your doctor if you or anyone in your family has or has ever had MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2; condition that causes tumors in more than one gland in the body).
+Semaglutide may increase the risk that you will develop thyroid gland tumors, including thyroid cancer.
+Semaglutide caused tumors in rats.
+It is not known if this medication increases the risk in humans.
+Tell your doctor if you or anyone in your family has or has ever had thyroid tumors, thyroid cancer, or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2; condition that causes tumors in more than one gland in the body).
 If so, your doctor will probably tell you not to take semaglutide.
 If you experience any of the following symptoms, call your doctor immediately: a lump or swelling in the neck, hoarseness, difficulty swallowing, or shortness of breath.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain tests to check your body's response to semaglutide.

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with semaglutide tablets and each time you refill your prescription.
+You will be given the Medication Guide when you begin treatment with semaglutide and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website (https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.
+You can also visit https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm to obtain the Medication Guide.

 Talk to your doctor about the risks of taking semaglutide.